haveboard/s9-serato-custom-midi-user-modes-1/README.md

 ## User Mode Shortcuts

-If you go into your 'DJM-S9 Settings Utility' under 'Preference' you can check 'PAD MODE options' so you can press the pad mode button 3 times instead of holding `SHIFT + PAD MODE BUTTON`.
+If you go into your 'DJM-S9 Settings Utility' under 'Preference' you can check 'PAD MODE options' so you can press the pad mode button 3 times instead of holding `SHIFT + PAD MODE BUTTON` to get into the user modes.

 ## User Mode 1 - Cues & Samples
 - press `SHIFT + HOT CUE x2`